CJ-2123/cj-2123.github.io/docs/bingo.md

     "icon": "icons/kh2-generic/boss-summon.webp"
   },
   {
+    "name": "Defeat a boss with a mushroom weapon equipped on a party member", "icon": "icons/kh2-generic/boss-mushroom.webp"
+  },
+  {
     "name": "Defeat a boss with an ultimate weapon equipped on a party member", "icon": "icons/kh2-generic/boss-ultimate.webp"
   },
+  {
+    "name": "Defeat a boss with a belt and ring equipped", "icon": "icons/kh2-generic/boss-accessories.webp" },
   {
     "name": "Defeat a boss with a reaction command",